Architecture#

 Architectural Consultants have the following skills and motivations:

-• Experience with computational design (Desirable)
+Experience with Architectural design

-• Ability to listen and grow from feedback (essential)
+Ability to listen and grow from feedback

-• Willingness to explore different options
+Willingness to explore different options

-• Enthusiasm to find solutions that work for the whole team.
+Enthusiasm to find solutions that work for the whole team

-• A consultancy that covers interest in resolving both the conceptual and detail challenges
+Interest in resolving both the conceptual and detail challenges

 Your chief consultant can support you with#